amanjit-gill-data/nvim-config-linux/notes/config_notes.md

 ## planning for new config

-move filetype-specific plugins into ftplugin
+install filetype-specific plugins into opt/

+then `require` or `packadd` it under ftplugin/

 implement lazy-loading where possible